-It is therefore critical to purchase good investment grade properties not just any old property.
+It is therefore critical to purchase good investment-grade properties, not just any old property.

 What is that old saying: “Anyone can become a property millionaire if they live long enough”?

-In the above example if the home is investment grade then it may be better to hold it, save selling costs and any required maintenance, which could be postponed if rented.
+In the above example if the home is investment-grade then it may be better to hold it, save selling costs and any required maintenance, which could be postponed if rented.

-You will also save on purchase fees such as stamp duty, legal costs and associated inspection and buying fees.
+You will also save on purchase fees such as stamp duty, legal costs, and associated inspection and buying fees.

 At the end of the day, your asset base swap – even if you sell and buy at the same gross price – has cost you a significant amount.

-In fact, you have probably gone backwards.
+In fact, you have probably gone backward.